omise/omise-node/README.md

 - **JavaScript Examples**: See the [examples/javascript](./examples/javascript) directory for examples written in JavaScript.
 - **TypeScript Examples**: See the [examples/typescript](./examples/typescript) directory for examples written in TypeScript.

-Some examples of library usage are also listed below:
+Some examples of library usage are also listed as follows:

 ### Create a customer with card associated to it